 Training is a 10-weeks with classroom sessions 2 times a week.
 Each session lasts 3 hours and is packed with lectures, demonstrations and role playing.
 Trainees begin working with their students on the 2nd day of training in a controlled, observed environment.

-View the upcoming training schedule here.
+View the winter 2019 training schedule here.

 Read To Succeed knows that the heart of our program is is our team of highly trained volunteers.
 We are committed to providing ongoing and accessible support and training.
 R2S has a lead coach at each school to support volunteers in their work.
 Our program director and trainer, Julie Thomas, is also a valuable resource for problem solving and coaching guidance.